Editorials thehindu.com

 Prelims Takeaways

-• Ministry of Electronics and Information Technology has blocked thousands of URLs to combat illegal betting networks.
+• The Ministry of Electronics and Information Technology has blocked thousands of URLs to combat illegal betting networks.

 Elimination Traps